Abhishek-K-S/express-ts-bootstrap-bash/README.md

    ```
    Wait for all packages to download.

 3. Voila!!
-Now the server is ready to start and code.
+Now the server is ready to run and code.
 To start the server, run the following code:

    ```bash
    npm run dev